ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference: Background and Related Work

 \section{Background and Related Work}

 This section introduces existing techniques for multi-device inference acceleration and then the vector quantization (VQ) technique that is necessary to understanding \pjn.
-A broader survey of related work is provided in Appendix~\ref{app:related-work}.
+A broader survey of related work is provided in Appendix \ref{app:related-work}.

 \textbf{Parallelization in Multi-Device Inference.} To accelerate inference latency, many recent approaches explore distributing Transformer computations across multiple devices.
-Techniques originally developed for training, such as data parallelism, pipeline parallelism, and model parallelism, have been repurposed for inference. \textit{Data parallelism}~\cite{li2014communication} and \textit{pipeline parallelism}~\cite{huang2019gpipe} improve throughput by processing different input samples or partitioning layers across devices.
+Techniques originally developed for training, such as data parallelism, pipeline parallelism, and model parallelism, have been repurposed for inference. \textit{Data parallelism}~\citep{li2014communication} and \textit{pipeline parallelism}~\citep{huang2019gpipe} improve throughput by processing different input samples or partitioning layers across devices.
 However, these methods are primarily suited to batch processing and offer limited benefits for latency-sensitive, single-request inference. \textit{Model parallelism}, in contrast, splits the computation of individual model layers across devices, enabling true per-request acceleration.
-Notable examples include: Megatron-LM~\cite{shoeybi2019megatron}, which partitions model weights (tensor parallelism), Voltage~\cite{hu2024voltage}, which partitions token sequences (sequence parallelism), and DeTransformer~\cite{du2024detransformer}, which decomposes layers into smaller blocks for distributed execution.
-These approaches reduce some communication costs by tailoring the parallelization granularity, but they still require substantial bandwidth, such as 500 Mbps, to realize modest speedups.
-While this bandwidth may be achievable in high-performance server clusters, it exceeds the practical limits of many real-world environments, such as indoor Wi-Fi, where sustained throughput often falls lower than 300 Mbps depending on interference~\cite{wifi}.
+Existing approaches reduce some communication costs by tailoring the parallelization granularity~\citep{shoeybi2019megatron, hu2024voltage, du2024detransformer}, but they still require substantial bandwidth, such as 500 Mbps, to realize modest speedups.
+While this bandwidth may be achievable in high-performance server clusters, it exceeds the practical limits of many real-world environments, such as indoor Wi-Fi, where sustained throughput often falls below 300 Mbps depending on interference.
 Our work diverges from prior efforts by focusing explicitly on reducing the communication cost, which we identify as a primary bottleneck in multi-device Transformer inference.

-\textbf{Vector Quantization (VQ).} \pjn leverages vector quantization to compress token embeddings before inter-device transmission, significantly reducing communication overhead.
-VQ maps continuous vectors to discrete indices in a fixed codebook, allowing compact representation of information with a small number of bits~\cite{vq}.
+\textbf{Vector Quantization (VQ).} \pjn uses vector quantization to compress token embeddings before inter-device transmission, significantly reducing communication overhead.
+VQ maps continuous vectors to discrete indices in a fixed codebook, allowing compact representation of information with a small number of bits~\citep{gersho2012vector}.